zoopyserg/caperoma/README.md

 ### Get Issue IDs from Jira
 `caperoma get_jira_issue_type_ids` - see what issue IDs does your Jira support, to put them into the Capefile.

+### Get Transition IDs from Jira
+`caperoma get_jira_transition_ids` - see what transition IDs does your Jira support, to put them into the Capefile.

 ### Status
 `caperoma status` - shows a task you are working on now.